• Skip to primary navigation

 • The equipment section above provides affiliate links to things I use often in my kitchen and love.

 • These freeze well!
-Let them cool completely, then store in an airtight container for up to one month.
-Reheat in a skillet or the oven.
+Let them cool completely, then store in an airtight container for up to one month (if stacking, use parchment in between to prevent sticking).
+Reheat the burgers in a skillet or the oven until warmed through.

 Nutrition